 Angling is one of the most popular sports in the country, and each year in the UK alone over two million people go sea fishing, meaning that sea angling has a massive positive impact on the UK economy.
 Despite the popularity of fishing, the calls for conservation of remaining fish stocks have meant that the historic right of anglers to fish unregulated in the sea has come under scrutiny.
-Indeed, some groups are so opposed to sea angling that they have attempted to sabotage fishing competitions and disrupt anglers, while other groups such as the international animal rights organisation PETA have used numerous hard-hitting campaigns in an attempt to turn the tide of public opinion against angling, which they consider to be an unacceptably cruel sport.
+Campaign groups and charities are keen to highlight the damage caused by the tiny minority of anglers who leave litter and act in an anti-social manner.
+This has led to popular angling marks imposing restrictions on anglers, such as Torbay Counci using a Public Spaces Protection Order to limit anglers fishing from the popular mark of Hope’s Nose to retaining a maximum of twenty mackerel and banning camping, lighting fires, barbecues and littering.
+Furthermore, other groups such as the international animal rights organisation PETA have used numerous hard-hitting campaigns in an attempt to turn the tide of public opinion against angling, which they consider to be an unacceptably cruel sport.

 If we look at the situation in economic terms angling is much better for the economy than commercial fishing.
 As Charles Clover explains in his 2003 book The End of the Line sea anglers spend over one billion pounds on sea fishing equipment, bait and staying in hotels etc (which is more than the commercial fishing industry raises) but only take a fraction of the number of fish that the commercial fishing operations do.

 Indeed, the large-scale government backed survey Sea Angling 2012 proved that tax revenue from sale of fishing tackle is worth over hundreds of millions of pounds to the UK government, and as we have seen, places that favour recreational angling over commercial fishing can reap the economic rewards, as the Irish authorities have seen with bass fishing.
-However, anglers need to do everything possible to ensure that they are seen in a good light by the general public and follow good practice.
+However, anglers need to do everything possible to ensure that they are seen in a good light by the general public and reject the behaviour of the small number of ‘anglers’ who cast the entire sport in a bad light.
 Most of the following points are common sense but are worth repeating:

 - Anglers need to observe minimum size limits of fish (which can be found here).
 There is no excuse for taking undersize fish from the sea.
 Anglers cannot complain about commercial fishing operations if minimum sizes are not observed for shore caught fish.